 - They have tons of rocks around their driveway which they hand wash in buckets and throw through gold digging pans during the summer.
 Is it me?
 Are you getting this?

 - They called and asked for us to remove our trees because in the fall, some of the leaves fall on their yard.
 You do not want to know how that call went down.
 We later got a letter from them—super-official stamp and all—which ended with the complaint that I had “hung up on their face.”
-I swear to God that line made me do a happy dance of delight.
+I swear to God that line made me do a happy dance.
 It’s a perfect line.
 I wanted to crochet it on a pillow.

 - I caught them once at a public utility box which is on my property.
 They had pliers and were messing with the cable wires.
 I gave them the stink eye, but I have no idea what that was about.